wilsonzlin/wilsonl.in-docs/src/nanoscript/1/0/Object orientation/Object operation implementation.md

-All data types except objects have their own operation implementations; they define what happens when they are operated upon.
+All values except objects have their own operation implementations; they define what happens when they are operated upon.

 Objects, however, can define what happens when they appear as an operand in some operation, by defining their own **object operation implementations**.

 [User-defined classes](#User-defined class) define these for objects of its type.
-[Anonymous objects](#Object) define these in their declaration.
+[Anonymous objects](#Object value) define these in their declaration.

 # Positioning